D0NN1EDARK0/D0NN1EDARK0/README.md

 hello. im magnus and i like total drama island

-O online : looking for a chat so feel free to int
+🟢 online : looking for a chat so feel free to int

-O away : most likley off tab or drawing - whisp to int
+🟡 away : most likley off tab or drawing - whisp to int

-O busy : this is my usual status as i am always afk - whisp to int (again)
+🔴 busy : this is my usual status as i am always afk - whisp to int (again)

 https://rentry.co/FAKENERDZ
 <!---